Skip to main content

-Ab, a Handicapped Free Person of Color Tries to Enlist in Captain Houston's Confederate Company
+Ab, a Handicapped Free Person of Color Asks to Accompany Captain Houston's Confederate Company

-A June 5, 1861 Florence Gazette article reporting that "a cripled [sic] free colored man, who is known by the name of Ab [Abe?]," attempted to enlist in Capt.
-Houston's Confederate company "last Monday."
-On being told he couldn't enlist he "gave all…
+A June 5, 1861 Florence Gazette article reporting that "a cripled [sic] free colored man, who is known by the name of Ab [Abe?]," "begged and plead to be allowed to go with" Capt.
+J. Butler Houston's Co.
+D, 9th AL Inf., CS "last Monday."
+On being…

 Confederate Slave and Body-Servant Reuben Patterson

 A series of photos and newspaper articles on former Morgan County, AL slave and Confederate body-servant Reuben Patterson (1836-1928) who went to war as the body-servant of Morgan County attorney and future TN state legislator Col. Josiah Patterson…

 An April 12, 1917 Florence Herald notice that the US Army is looking for Negro men to enlist and that they may do so at the recruiting station in the Federal Post Office Building.

 "Negroes Hold Big Patriotic Meeting"